 (vii) non-academic activities (e.g. voluntary military training).

-12. The Coursework Deadline Extension Request Form can be found in the Templates section of the Academic Quality Handbook: https://www.aber.ac.uk/en/academic-registry/handbook/taught-schemes/.
-The request form and supporting evidence should be submitted to the designated departmental office at least 3 working days before the deadline.
+13. The Coursework Deadline Extension Request Form can be found in the Templates section of the Academic Quality Handbook: https://www.aber.ac.uk/en/academic-registry/handbook/taught-schemes/.
+The request form and supporting evidence should be submitted to the academic department at least 3 working days before the deadline.
 Departmental contact details can be found here: https://www.aber.ac.uk/en/academic-registry/handbook/taught-schemes/officers/.
-Requests received less than 3 working days before the deadline will normally be considered by the Departmental/Faculty Special Circumstances Board, and students are advised to follow the Special Circumstances procedure: (www.aber.ac.uk/en/academic/special-circumstances/) .
+Requests received less than 3 working days before the deadline will normally be considered by the Departmental/Faculty Special Circumstances Board, and students are advised to follow the Special Circumstances procedure (www.aber.ac.uk/en/academic/special-circumstances/).
 The only exception to this requirement will be where it is clear from the evidence provided that the medical/personal circumstances have arisen within this three day period.

-(i) The Extensions Officer will consider applications, and students will be informed of the outcome by email within two working days of receipt of the request;
+14. The Extensions Officer will consider applications, and students will be informed of the outcome by email within two working days of receipt of the request.

-(ii) Retrospective requests for extensions will not be considered.
-In cases where the deadline is missed, students are advised to follow the Special Circumstances procedure (see above);
+15. Retrospective requests for extensions will not be considered.
+In cases where the deadline is missed, students are advised to follow the Special Circumstances procedure (see above).

-(iii) To talk to the Extensions Officer directly, students should request a meeting by email.
+16. To talk to the Extensions Officer directly, students should email the Department to arrange a time to meet.

 Criteria for awarding extensions